McTeague: Plot summary

-McTeague is a dentist of limited intellect from a poor miner's family, who has opened a dentist shop on Polk Street in San Francisco (his first name is never revealed; other characters in the novel call him simply "Mac.").
-His best friend, Marcus Schouler, brings his cousin, Trina Sieppe, whom he is courting, to McTeague's parlor for dental work.
+McTeague is a dentist of limited intellect from a poor miner's family who has opened a dentist shop on Polk Street in San Francisco (his first name is never revealed; other characters in the novel call him simply "Mac.").
+His best friend, Marcus Schouler, brings his cousin, Trina Sieppe, whom he's courting, to McTeague's parlor for dental work.
 McTeague becomes infatuated with Trina while working on her teeth, and Marcus graciously steps aside.
 McTeague successfully woos Trina.
-Shortly after the two have kissed and declared their love for each other, Trina discovers that she has won $5,000 (roughly $166,000 in 2022 values) from a lottery ticket.
-In the ensuing celebration Trina's mother, Mrs. Sieppe, announces that McTeague and Trina are to marry.
-Marcus becomes jealous of McTeague and claims that he has been cheated out of money that would have been rightfully his if he had married Trina.
+Shortly after the two kissed and declared their love for each other, Trina discovered that she had won $5,000 (roughly $187,000 in 2024 values) from a lottery ticket.
+In the celebration, Trina's mother, Mrs. Sieppe, announces that McTeague and Trina are to marry.
+Marcus becomes jealous of McTeague and claims that he's been cheated out of money that would have been rightfully his if he had married Trina.

-The marriage takes place, and Mrs. Sieppe, along with the rest of Trina's family, moves away from San Francisco, leaving her alone with McTeague.
-Trina proves to be a parsimonious wife; she refuses to touch the principal of her $5,000, which she invests with her uncle.
-She insists that she and McTeague must live on the earnings from McTeague's dental practice, the small income from the $5,000 investment, and the bit of money she earns from carving small wooden figures of Noah's animals and his Ark for sale in her uncle's shop.
+The marriage takes place, and Mrs. Sieppe and the rest of Trina's family move away from San Francisco, leaving her alone with McTeague.
+Trina is a thrifty wife; she refuses to touch the principal of her $5,000, which she invests with her uncle.
+She insists that she and McTeague must live on the earnings from McTeague's dental practice, the small income from the $5,000 investment, and the money she earns from carving small wooden figures of Noah's animals and his Ark for sale in her uncle's shop.
 Secretly, she accumulates penny-pinched savings in a locked trunk.
 Though the couple is happy, the friendship between Marcus and McTeague deteriorates.
-More than once the two men come to grips; each time McTeague's immense physical strength prevails, and eventually, he breaks Marcus's arm in a fight.
+More than once, the two men come to blows; each time, McTeague's immense physical strength prevails, and eventually, he breaks Marcus's arm in a fight.
 When Marcus recovers, he goes south, intending to become a rancher; before he leaves, he visits McTeague, and he and McTeague part apparently as friends.